Notable Past Projects:

 Studios:

-Multi-Station Commercial AM/FM studio build-out (Citywide Broadcasting, Baton Rouge, LA, 1996): MP&A designed and built a ten-studio, six-station studio facility using innovative wiring techniques borrowed from the telecom industry that have since become widely used in the broadcast business, including extensive use of RJ-type connectors to carry audio and control.
+Multi-Station Commercial AM/FM studio build-out (Citywide Broadcasting, Baton Rouge, LA, 1996): MP&A designed and built a ten-studio, six-station facility using innovative wiring techniques adapted from the telecom industry that have since become widely used in the broadcast business, including extensive use of RJ-type connectors to carry audio and control.

-Multi-station Public Radio studio facility (WFPL/WPFK/WUOL, Louisville, KY, 2000): MP&A took over and completed the installation of a digital/analog three-station, ten-studio facility, also with first-class production rooms and newsrooms, and a renowned performance studio.
+Multi-station Public Radio studio facility (WFPL/WPFK/WUOL, Louisville, KY, 2000): MP&A took over and completed the installation of a digital/analog three-station, ten-studio facility, including first-class production rooms and newsrooms and a famous performance studio.

 Major-market Public Radio studio facility (KUHF, Houston, TX 2000): Michael & his associates worked with Logitek and KUHF's engineering staff to implement their vision of a world-class all-digital public radio facility, complete with extensive news and production areas, and a multi-track performance studio.

-State News Network Studio/Uplink Facility (Louisiana Network, Baton Rouge, LA, 2005): Michael was privileged to be the designer and MP&A the installation crew for this computer-intensive, highly-automated state news network facility, complete with multiply-redundant uplink.
+State News Network Studio/Uplink Facility (Louisiana Radio Network, Baton Rouge, LA, 2005): Michael was privileged to be the designer and MP&A the installation crew for this computer-intensive, highly-automated state news network facility, complete with multiply-redundant satellite uplinks.
 This facility was completed just in time to serve a key role as distributor of emergency programming to New Orleans-area stations in the aftermath of Hurricane Katrina.
+Almost 20 years later, MP&A continues to provide ongoing engineering and maintenance services to LRN.

-Multi-Station Commercial AM/FM studio buld-out (Entercom (WWL), New Orleans, LA, 2007): MP&A was brought in to complete the build-out of a six-station news-intensive studio facility after the bare-bones installation provided by the equipment manufacturer left this cluster's facility barely usable.
+Multi-Station Commercial AM/FM studio build-out (WWL and sister stations, New Orleans, LA, 2007): MP&A was brought in to complete the build-out of a six-station news-intensive studio facility after the bare-bones installation provided by the equipment manufacturer left this cluster's facility barely usable.
+This was the last project we undertook as part of our extensive efforts helping the New Orleans area radio stations recover from Katrina’s devastation.

 Multi-FM transmitter site (Senior Road Project (KLOL & KSRR), Houston, TX, 1982): Michael Patton was honored to be chosen to build-out two of the nine transmitter rooms, both with complex RF "plumbing" setups, at the Senior Road facility in Missouri City, TX.